 Story: If you have never been in love before and wish to be treated like a real princess by your Prince Charming, or if you experienced a significant heartbreak and want to remember how going out with someone feels again, the agency of rental boyfriends is available for any woman’s desire.
 While the female protagonist believes that what these hired guys do is pointless, as they create the perfect dates which only portray a fake relationship and nothing more than a beautiful illusion, she will soon find herself thrown right into such an unknown world against her will.
 When her uncle is taken to the hospital after collapsing at work, he will ask her to take his place at the agency during his recovering, because (to her surprise) the man is none other than the actual founder.

-Despite an initial disappointment for her new job, the MC will soon understand what it truly means to be a rental boyfriend and why these guys are strongly required by so many ladies in town.
+Despite an initial disappointment for her new job, the MC will soon understand what it truly means to be a rental boyfriend and why these guys are strongly requested by so many ladies in town.

 Routes available: Six.